TEST | Hero | VI24 | Seeds

 1. Resistance statement

-Definition of the Terms Describing the Reaction of Plants to Pests[1] and Abiotic Stresses for the Vegetable Seed Industry (Adopted by the ISF Vegetable and Ornamental Crops Section in June 2012)
+Definitions of the Terminology Describing the Reactions of Plants to Pests[1] for the Vegetable and Ornamental Seed Industry (Adopted by the ISF Coordination Group Phyto in September 2022)

 1. Introduction